Career Center Professional Development Fund for Attire for Undergraduate Students

 Eligible funding purchases:

-Students can apply to receive an award of $250 to support the following career development pursuit:
+Students can apply to receive a gift card of $250 to support the purchase of professional or interview attire

 - Students can only receive funding for professional attire one time during their academic career at Duke.
-This includes funding through the Duke Career Center, DukeLIFE, and other funding sources designated for the purchase of professional attire
+This includes funding through the Duke Career Center or other funding sources designated for the purchase of professional attire

-- Funding may not be applied towards graduation attire, fees relating to graduate school or employment or other purchases outside of the purpose for this program.
+- Funding may not be applied towards graduation attire, fees relating to graduate school or employment, or other purchases outside of the purpose for this program.

 Financial need documentation: